 If you’re looking for a compact camera with a viewfinder, you’ll have to look elsewhere since the Sony a5100 only sports a rear LCD display – a gorgeous 3” touchscreen which can flip 180 degrees for simple selfies or for vlogging.

-I didn’t mention the video functionality on any of the recomended DSLRs under $500 (despite them all having it), since recording video on a DSLR is inconvenient to say the least.
+I didn’t mention the video functionality on any of the recommended DSLRs under $500 (despite them all having it), since recording video on a DSLR is inconvenient, to say the least.
 Auto focus during video isn’t possible with DSLRs at this price point.

 On the mirrorless Sony a5100 however, the lack of mirror means autofocus during video recording works well, and the phase detection AF points track your face around the screen eerily well.